realsenseai/realsense-ros/README.md

     Step 2: Download RealSense&trade; ROS2 Wrapper and RealSense&trade; SDK 2.0 source code from github:
   </summary>

-- Download ROS Wrapper for Intel&reg; RealSense&trade; cameras source code from [ROS Wrapper for Intel&reg; RealSense&trade; cameras releases](https://github.com/IntelRealSense/realsense-ros/releases)
+- Download ROS Wrapper for RealSense&trade; cameras source code from [ROS Wrapper for RealSense&trade; cameras releases](https://github.com/IntelRealSense/realsense-ros/releases)
-- Download the corresponding supported Intel&reg; RealSense&trade; SDK 2.0 source code from the **"Supported RealSense SDK" section** of the specific release you chose from the link above
+- Download the corresponding supported RealSense&trade; SDK 2.0 source code from the **"Supported RealSense SDK" section** of the specific release you chose from the link above
 - Place the librealsense folder inside the realsense-ros folder, to make the librealsense package set beside realsense2_camera, realsense2_camera_msgs and realsense2_description packages
 </details>